-The following table sets forth the features of our ultralow power WiseEye smart image sensing total solutions:
+The following table sets forth the features of our ultralow power WiseEye ultralow power AI sensing total solutions:

-Product
+Product Featu

-WiseEyeTM AI total solution

-The total solution incorporates Himax proprietary ultralow power WiseEye AI processor, always-on CMOS image sensor, and CNN-based computer vision AI algorithm, featuring tinyML AI in tiny form factor, ultralow power consumption, low latency, privacy protection and optimized cost.

-Total solution supports use of a variety of Himax CMOS image sensors.
-Uniquely designed for ultralow power Computer Vision applications with always on scanning as low as 100uW.

-WiseEye AI processor (WiseEye1 / WiseEye2) is a uniquely designed ultralow power computer vision processing silicon, targeting always on applications with a sub 1mW capabilities.
-WiseEye is especially suitable for resource-constrained and battery powered context-aware application, such as motion detection, human detection and face detection, face mesh, face landmark and gesture.

-Computer vision algorithm is based on tiny machine learning framework, which is trainable for desired use cases (human presence detection, attention detection and on-looker detection for notebook applications; occupancy detection, gesture recognition etc. for AIoT applications) on ultralow power and
+- WiseEye AI total solution - The total solution incorporates Himax proprietary ultralow power WiseEye AI processor, always-on CMOS image sensor, and CNN-based computer vision AI algorithm, featuring tinyML AI in tiny form factor, ultralow power consumption, low latency, privacy protection and optimized cost. - Total solution supports use of a variety of Himax CMOS image sensors.
+Uniquely designed for ultralow power Computer Vision applications with always on scanning as low as 100uW. - WiseEye AI processor (WiseEye1 / WiseEye2) is a uniquely designed ultralow power computer vision processing silicon, targeting always on applications with a sub 1mW capabilities.
+WiseEye is especially suitable for resource-constrained and battery powered context-aware application, such as motion detection, human detection and face detection, face mesh, face landmark and gesture. - Computer vision algorithm is based on tiny machine learning framework, which is trainable for desired use cases (human presence detection, attention detection and on-looker detection for notebook applications; occupancy detection, gesture recognition etc. for AIoT applications) on ultralow power and resource-constrained compute platform (CPU clock, internal memory)

-For the other business model, we provide key components, such as proprietary ultralow power WiseEye1 AI processor or Always-On CMOS image sensor (AoS).
+For the other business model, we provide key components, such as proprietary ultralow power WiseEye1 or WiseEye2 AI processor or Always-On CMOS image sensor (AoS).
 For our key component business model, we reinforced our go-to-market strategy by intensively participating in leading AI partners' infrastructures and ecosystems and/or AI communities.
-The Company collaborates with world-leading edge-to-cloud service providers and system integration companies, such as Google TensorFlow, Microsoft Azure, Arm AI Partner Program, tinyML Foundation, Seeed Studio and many others, to enjoy the enormous network of these ecosystems partners and their numerous participants to drive further adoption on applications such as smart home/ office, healthcare, agriculture, retail and many other applications.
-Additionally, we continued our marketing efforts through joint webinars and other online activities with several well-known platform partners such as Edge Impulse, Digi-Key and SparkFun.
+The Company collaborates with world-leading edge-to-cloud service providers and system integration companies, such as Google TensorFlow, Microsoft Azure, Arm AI Partner Program, EDGE AI Foundation, Seeed Studio and many others, to enjoy the enormous network of these ecosystems partners and their numerous participants to drive further adoption on applications such as smart home/ office, healthcare, agriculture, retail and many other applications.
+Additionally, we continued our marketing efforts through joint webinars and other online activities with several well-known platform partners such as EDGE AI Foundation, Edge Impulse, Digi-Key, SparkFun and Seeed Studio.
 We continue to receive inquiries from large corporations and individual developers alike with hundreds of evaluation boards and developments kits having been purchased online and distributed across the globe.
 We are very encouraged by the traction this relatively new product line has generated in a short amount of time and expect to see increasing sales contribution moving forward.